Cardiac conduction system: Ventricular repolarization

 The last event of the cycle is the repolarization of the ventricles.
 It is the restoring of the resting state.
 In the ECG, repolarization includes the J point, ST segment, and T and U waves.

 The transthoracically measured PQRS portion of an electrocardiogram is chiefly influenced by the sympathetic nervous system.
 The T (and occasionally U) waves are chiefly influenced by the parasympathetic nervous system guided by integrated brainstem control from the vagus nerve and the thoracic spinal accessory ganglia.

-An impulse (action potential) that originates from the SA node at a relative rate of 60-100 bpm is known as a normal sinus rhythm.
+An impulse (action potential) that originates from the SA node at a relative rate of 60–100 bpm is known as a normal sinus rhythm.
 If SA nodal impulses occur at a rate less than 60 bpm, the heart rhythm is known as sinus bradycardia.
-If SA nodal impulses occur at a rate exceeding 100bpm, the consequent rapid heart rate is sinus tachycardia.
+If SA nodal impulses occur at a rate exceeding 100 bpm, the consequent rapid heart rate is sinus tachycardia.
 These conditions are not necessarily bad symptoms, however.
-Trained athletes, for example, usually show heart rates slower than 60bpm when not exercising.
+Trained athletes, for example, usually show heart rates slower than 60 bpm when not exercising.
 If the SA node fails to initialize, the AV junction can take over as the main pacemaker of the heart.
-The AV junction consists of the AV node, the bundle of His, and the surrounding area; it has a regular rate of 40 to 60bpm.
+The AV junction consists of the AV node, the bundle of His, and the surrounding area; it has a regular rate of 40 to 60 bpm.
 These "junctional" rhythms are characterized by a missing or inverted P wave.
 If both the SA node and the AV junction fail to initialize the electrical impulse, the ventricles can fire the electrical impulses themselves at a rate of 20 to 40 bpm and will have a QRS complex of greater than 120 ms. This is necessary for the heart to be in good function.

 Clinical significance

 Arrhythmia

 An arrhythmia is an abnormal rhythm or speed of rhythm of the heartbeat.
 A slow heart rate of 60 or less beats per minute is defined as bradycardia.
 A fast heart rate of more than 100 beats per minute is defined as tachycardia.

-An arrythmia is defined as one that is not physiological such as the lowered heart rate that a trained athlete may naturally have developed; the resting heart rates may be less than 60 bpm.
+An arrhythmia is defined as one that is not physiological such as the lowered heart rate that a trained athlete may naturally have developed; the resting heart rates may be less than 60 bpm.

-When an arrhythmia cannot be treated by medication an artificial pacemaker may be implanted to control the conduction system.
+When an arrhythmia cannot be treated by medication (or other standard cardioversion measures), an artificial pacemaker may be implanted to control the conduction system.